A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

 We stayed at the Key West Bed and Breakfast, 415 William Street, Key West, a turn-of-the-century house decorated with original art, vibrant color and serving a spectacular breakfast of fresh fruits and homemade blueberry coffee cake.

 Our second-story room was one of four sharing two bathrooms, which were kept impeccably clean.
-Off-season, these rooms go for as littles as $100 a night.
+Off-season, these rooms go for $215 a night.
 (We loved Mo’s room.)
-Rooms with private bathrooms rent for $125 to $165 off-season – a very good deal for a quality Key West B&B in Old Town.
+Rooms with private bathrooms start for $265 off-season – a good deal for a quality Key West B&B in Old Town.

-Similar rates are available at the Angelina Guest House, 302 Angela St., Key West, another old house full of character.
-Here, rooms with shared bath are $104 off season with other rooms running $124 to $174.
+Slightly lower rates are available at the Angelina Guest House, 302 Angela St., Key West, another old house full of character.
+Here, small rooms with shared bath are $134 off season with other rooms starting at $154.

 Booking rooms in Key West requires a consumer to be vigilant: Everybody, it seems, finds ways to tack on extra fees.
 The historic Curry House B&B where I stayed recently added a $35 a night “cleaning fee” that was not disclosed in advance (or was extremely well hidden.)
-With that charge, it was no longer a budget option or a good value.
+With that charge, it was no longer a budget option.

 “Resort fees” of $15 to $30 a night are common, and you often discover them only when checking in, so if you’re on a budget, ask ahead of time.

-Other lower priced alternatives: Eden House (starts at $185 off-season) and Caribbean House (starts at $139.)
 The least expensive lodging in Key West would be 10-bunk-beds to a room at Seashell Motel and Key West Hostel.
-Hostel beds start at $39 per person; bare-bones motel rooms at $129.)
+Hostel beds start at $49 per person; bare-bones motel rooms at $149.
 Reviews are mixed.

 Another alternative for a reasonably priced room is to stay in the Upper or Middle Keys and come to Key West for a day trip.

-Three other nearby choices: Sugarloaf Lodge is 17 miles from Key West and offers waterfront rooms off-season starting at $155.
-Efficiencies at the Big Pine Key Fishing Lodge, 33000 Overseas Highway on Big Pine Key, start at $109 off season; $159 in season.
-Looe Key Reef Resort, 25 miles from Key West, caters to divers and offers basic rooms for as little as $100 in the fall low season.
+A few other inexpensive nearby choices: Sugarloaf Lodge is 17 miles from Key West and offers waterfront rooms off-season starting at $155.
+Efficiencies at the Big Pine Key Resort, 33000 Overseas Highway on Big Pine Key, start at $159 off season.
+Unadorned and very basic motel rooms are $109 off season at Big Pine Key Motel, 30725 Overseas Hwy, Big Pine Key, which is 29 miles from Key West.
+Looe Key Reef Resort, 25 miles from Key West, caters to divers and offers basic rooms for as little as $126 in the fall low season.

-You can find summer rates lower in the motels of Marathon.
+You can find summer rates that are lower in the motels of Marathon.
 These are an hour from Key West, but it’s a beautiful drive over the Seven Mile Bridge.
-We’ve stayed in some ordinary mom-and-pop motels in Marathon for $100 to $150 – the Blackfin Resort and Marina, 4650 Overseas Highway, and the Kingsail Resort, 7050 Overseas Highway.
+We’ve stayed in some ordinary mom-and-pop motels in Marathon for $150 to $175 – the Blackfin Resort and Marina, 4650 Overseas Highway, and the Kingsail Resort, 7050 Overseas Highway.
 These are not memorable; rather, they are just places to sleep while you fill your days with activities.

 If you’re a camper, camping is another good way to make your trip inexpensive.
 Campsites in the Keys are expensive compared to other locales, but still cost less than hotel rooms.
 My colleague Bob Rountree has all the details on camping in the Lower Keys here.